swing-left/take-home-assessment-2025/README.md

 ## Submitting Your Code

-The preferred way to submit your code is to clone this repo, and open a pull request with your changes.
+The preferred way to submit your code is to create a fork of this repo, push your changes to the forked repo, and then open a pull request for the new commit.
 Alternatively, you may submit the code in the form of a zip file and send it to dcarden@swingleft.org.
 If you do this, please be sure to include a README in your submission with full details on how to set up and run your code.

 ## Questions or Concerns